The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 I present a wide range of modalities to explore.
 The best approach is to try a lot of different techniques and see what works best for your specific recovery, life, and health needs.
 For anyone recovering from addiction, holistic practices should be accompanied by a professional treatment plan, and are a vital part of a sustainable long-term recovery plan.

 Addiction does not have a simple cause.
 It is a complex interaction of a number of individualized factors.
 These include genetics, lifestyle, upbringing, home and family life, relationships, support network, career, finances, past trauma, culture, spiritual beliefs, physical, mental, and emotional health, and a wide range of other factors and circumstances.
 Western Medicine tends to segment human health into different specialties.
 There is a doctor for the heart, one for the skin, one for the mind, and so on, and what is often lacking is the comprehensive synthesizing of the person as a whole.
-Eastern Medicine, and holistic health and wellness practices seek to treat the whole person, mind, body and spirit, to identify and heal all aspects of the individual needed to truly recover.
+Eastern Medicine, and holistic health and wellness practices seek to treat the whole person, mind, body, and spirit, to identify and heal all aspects of the individual needed to truly recover.

-The information in this article is intended to provide resources, healing, and inspiration for those seeking recover for themselves or a loved one.
-I prefer to focus on solution rather than problems, and the positive over negative.
+The information in this article is intended to provide resources, healing, and inspiration for those seeking recovery for themselves or a loved one.
+I prefer to focus on solutions rather than problems, and the positive over negative.
 With that said, I think it is essential to preface the value of these holistic healing and wellness practices with the gravity of the problem that addiction creates in our lives.

 If you’d like to skip the grim details about addiction and jump right to information about holistic health and wellness practices, use the Quick Links below.
 Otherwise, read on!